sf-wdi-38/js-oop-flower-power/readme.md

 Now we should have a flower instance for each of our actual flowers.

-Let's source the best new properties that were created on their constructors and integrate them into a universal flower constructor.
+Let's source the best new properties that were created on constructors and integrate them into a universal flower constructor.

 ### Independent Practice: Cross-Pollination

 Now that we are awesome flower experts, lets try our hand at cross pollinating two flower objects.
 Cross pollinating is beyond the realm of an individual flower.
-We could createa `crossPollinate` instance method, but we can also attach the method to the Flower constructor itself.
+We could create a `crossPollinate` instance method on the prototype, but we can also attach the method to the Flower constructor itself.
 This would capture the fact that the `crossPollinate` method isn't a behavior of one specific flower.
 Methods added to an object type instead of an instance are called **static methods**.
 Other examples could be `create` or `destroy`.
 These are all *meta* actions of a flower; a flower cannot create itself!

 To exemplify this, let's create a static method (also sometimes refered to as a class method) called `crossPollinate`.
 We'll have to set it up a little differently than the instance methods we've been making (i.e. `bloom`), because we want to add this new method directly to the `Flower` constructor object.

 - The method will take two flower instances as arguments.
 - `crossPollinate` will create a new flower intance that is a mix of both "parent" colors. (i.e. red, yellow = "red-yellow"; don't worry about the color wheel).
 - Make the new petal count an average between the two parents' petal counts.